SowvikSuvo/phero-Assignment-6/README.md

     console.log(third); // Output: 3
     ```

-    2.Object Destructuring:
+    2. Object Destructuring:
        You can extract properties from an object and assign them to variables using curly braces {}.

     Example: